Krernertok/learn-html/README.md

 - JavaScript should handle waiting times for slow responses:
     - Add a waiting element or icon while call to API is made and response is loaded
     - Clear input field as soon as possible after text has been added
-- Add extra top margin to stats page in Profile

 Feedback will be gathered from test users to identify other usability/UX issues.